 Friday Lates at the London Transport Museum offer over-18s a date with a difference.
 There's sneaky peeks into the newest exhibitions, music, bars, and hot food to warm your belly as well as talks and craft activities to get hands on with.
-Their next late is Bright Young Things on 9 March, which will celebrate the golden age of 1920s and '30s London.
+Their next late is Power, Play and Politics on 26 October which will explore the protests and pop-culture of the 1980s.

 Fridays until 10pm.
 Click here for more information.
 Adults £15; Concessions and LTM Friends £12.

 The Barbican is open late into the night on Thursdays, with DJs, and drinks flowing so you can totter around the gallery, take part in workshops, and enjoy special events whilst making merry as the weekend approaches.
 It's a great opportunity to squeeze in a visit to their new exhibitions.

 Thursdays until 10pm.
 Click here for more information.
 Entrance is free.